 Our courses offer students the opportunity to gain professional skills that they can apply both regionally and nationally.
-Graduates are eligible to take the National Certified Medical Assistant exam administered by the National Center for Competency Testing and to obtain their Medical Assistant – Certified credential from the Washington State Department of Health.
+Graduates are required to pass a national credentialing exam through a nationally recognized organization in order to obtain their Department of Health issued Medical Assistant - Certified credentials.

 How to Apply

 If you’re interested in applying to the Medical Assisting program at Peninsula College, please review the Medical Assisting Handbook and then visit the link below: